Changes In Diagnosing ADD/ADHD

 Whoooo Are You?

-Non-Medical Staff Diagnose and Treat: Preposterous But True
+Non-Medical Staff Diagnose and Treatment

 During the first decade of my martial arts business in a western suburb of Central OH, the teachers in grades K-5 were permitted to label students with a diagnosis of ADD or ADHD (the attention deficit conditions) and adjust medication levels on their own.
 They had neither licensing nor degrees in psychology, psychiatry or medical social work.
 Perhaps elsewhere in the USA, teachers are equipped today to diagnose and adjust medications for ADD/ADHD, but not in Ohio to my knowledge.

 The school system in this suburb I mentioned contracted with a counseling services company in the Greater Columbus Metro Area, with one contract stipulation - or at the very least a byproduct - teachers were able to diagnose from a checklist of behaviors and adjust related medications.
 One teacher, however, diagnosed her entire class, which is against all that is reasonable in statistics or reality.
 That is, unless her class had been stacked with students showing checklist behaviors or unless an unusual percentage of children in her class's age cohort had shown these behaviors in other district K-5 schoolrooms (they had not).
 Can a teacher "make" an entire class of thirty 9-year-olds show ADHD symptoms?
 Doubtful.
 The class may simply have been too large!